Cannot be unlived, and if faced with courage,

 labor dispute occurred when the native Hawaiian

-workers walked off their jobs at Kōloa in 1841 to win
+workers, who were being paid in scrip instead of cash, walked off their jobs at Kōloa in 1841 to get a

 the ever diminishing labor supply of native workers,